 Next up, the needlenose pliers also serve as a regular pliers, wire cutter, and hard-wire cutter.
 There is also a wire stripper and a crimping tool.
 The Charge TTi includes a replaceable pocket clip and quick-release lanyard ring, and features premium sculpted titanium handle scales for great comfort.

 Basically, the Charge TTi has a better blade, comes with a better sheath and a bunch of bits and is overall a little lighter than the Wave.
 It has a couple of extra tools and the titanium handle is superior to the stainless steel.
 But is all this worth an extra $40 or so?
 Not in my opinion.
 If you have the money go for it, otherwise stick to the Wave.
-Best price I found on the Charge TTi.
+Best price we found on the Charge TTi.

 At number three is the Leatherman Skeletool, a lightweight 5 ounce multitool with 7 tools in a 4”, mean-looking package.
 This is Leatherman’s most recent model and is packed with needlenose pliers, regular pliers, hard-wire cutters, and regular cutters.
 The combination knife is partially serrated and made of 420HC stainless steel.
 The Skeletool also includes a carabiner/bottle opener and a large bit driver.
 Add on Leatherman’s optional 21 double-ended bit kit, and you extend the possibilities tremendously.